Joe Fleming reviews the nine workout habits that might be causing your joint pain or making it worse.

 Be sure to give yourself time to recover in between workouts.
-Your muscles will have time to repair and you will be less likely to burn out.
+Your muscles will have time to repair, and you will be less likely to burn out.

 Skipping Strength Training

-If you are only doing cardio, try adding two or three days of strength training in to mix things up and improve your results.
+If you are only doing cardio, try adding two or three days of strength training to mix things up and improve your results.

-Place a special emphasis on compound movements like squats, rows, and overhead presses.
+Special emphasis on compound movements like squats, rows, and overhead presses.
 These are functional movements that target all your major muscle groups.

 If you quote information from this page in your work, then the reference for this page is: